Wandering in the Land of Oblivion

 Wandering in the Land of Oblivion is a series of large-scale black and white works on paper representing figures in movement, performing gestures of human work and labor.
 Aguirre explores the possibilities of emancipation and reclamation through small acts of creation that resist the oblivion and dehumanization brought about by the hardships of displacement.
 Her work references thousands of her compatriots who have been forced to move due to the Colombian narcotics war and civil conflict.

 In the words of French art critic Gérald Souillac, "the social impact of Aguirre’s work resides in the fact that it acknowledges the importance of art and craft making–herein painting–as a meaningful and dynamic representation of the vital need of humanity for freedom and progress.”

-While her exhibition is on view, Aguirre will be leading a one-month workshop with Urbano Youth Artists around the theme of human migration and displacement focusing on art making as an act of individuation and remembrance.
+While her exhibition is on view, Aguirre will be leading a Youth Project with Urbano Youth Artists around the theme of human migration and displacement focusing on art making as an act of individuation and remembrance.

 ABOUT THE ARTIST